Menu

 • Visit Heron Corn Mill in the village of Beetham, Cumbria.
 An 18th century grade II* listed water mill.

 • The Mill Hoppers clubs are a place for young people to learn about arts, science, crafts an digital technology in a fun and lively environment!
-See our Education page for up to date information.
+Visit our Education page for more information.

-• Join Kerry one Wednesday a month for Crafternoons - our FREE crafting and social group!
+• Join Kerry one Tuesday a month for crafts, coffee, cake and chat at Crafternoons - our FREE crafting and social group!
+For more information about upcoming sessions please click HERE.

 • Heron Corn Mill is a registered charity and limited company.
 It is supported by the Heritage Lottery fund and many other trusts and foundations.